Genetics & Genomics PhD Program (G3P)

 - STATS 426 – Introduction to Theoretical Statistics

 GSI appointments are announced two times per year through emails sent to Human Genetics PhD students alerting them of the GSI opportunity including course information, selection criteria, and application deadlines.
 The DHG Associate Chair for Education and faculty instructors review all applications, note all highly qualified applicants, identify unqualified applicants, and conduct interviews as needed.
-For GSI appointments in the Department of Human Genetics, the maximum ratio of GSIs to students is 1:30.
+For GSI appointments in the Department of Human Genetics, the maximum ratio of GSIs to students for most courses is 1:30.
+For one course, however, it may increase to 1:70.

 Students are fully funded through their training with a stipend, benefits, and paid tuition and fees.
 Application fee waivers are available for those applying through PIBS.